Xavante language: Phonotactics

+Grammar

 Morphology

 In Xavante, morphological variations of words are a significant aspect of generating new constructions within the language.
 For example, morphology reflects honorific status, in that morphemes are used to denote relationships of intimacy and kinship.
 Similarly, social positions and situations of individuals are marked using morphological constructions; for instance, a’ama, a group of Xavante men trained in new forms of pre-existing words, are referred to by other members of the clan using a specific set of morphological forms.
 Xavante also uses a reflexive prefix, tsi-, in situations requiring this grammatical construction to be denoted; for instance, ʔmadə (to look at) becomes tsi-ʔmadə (to look at oneself).
-Finally, the postverbal morpheme ni appears when referring to a generic or unknown subject, as in ‘ma ø-wæræ ni’ (or ‘someone (unknown) killed him.
+Finally, the postverbal morpheme ni appears when referring to a generic or unknown subject, as in ma ø-wæræ ni ("someone (unknown) killed him").
 Morphological changes are important in generating meaning in Xavante, and reflect the possibilities of showing meaning using set morphemes.